Mohithbuildszz/Mohithbuildszz/README.md

 <tr>
 <td valign="top" width="60%">

-## About Me

-I build practical software with a focus on clean engineering, product quality, and scalable systems.
+##I build practical software with a focus on clean engineering, product quality, and scalable systems.

 - Full-stack development with a MERN and modern web stack
-- AI, machine learning, and automation-focused problem solving
 - System design, cloud foundations, and backend architecture
 - DSA and competitive programming with a product mindset